Updated on 19th December 2025

 Döner Summer

 Döner Summer is definitely one of the coolest restaurants in Leeds.
 For starters, it’s on Call Lane, which is the most hip and happenin’ area in the city centre.
 There’s the decor too.
 Think exposed brick, mix-and-match chairs and loads of lush, green plants.
 Effortless.
 Then, you have the menu.
 It’s 100% vegan junk food and it’s delicious.
 Epic kebabs stuffed to the brim, bountiful burgers piled high and copious fries loaded to the heavens.
-We’re talking chick’n gyros, Korean BBQ tellers, buffalo ranch burgers and more, all set to get your mouth watering.
+We’re talking fried chick’n, Korean tofu bites, stacked hummus bowls and more, all set to get your mouth watering.

 Döner Summer, 10-12 Call Lane, Leeds, West Yorkshire, LS1 6DN.